-The Z. Smith Reynolds Foundation believes that all of North Carolina benefits when every North Carolinian has the resources and opportunities to achieve their full potential and when each person’s worth and dignity is affirmed.
-Therefore, we desire for ALL North Carolinians to have access to high-quality education, to benefit from a healthy and sustainable environment, to enjoy economic opportunity under just and fair rules and to be able to engage fully in civic life.
+Our vision is that all North Carolinians have access to high-quality education, benefit from a healthy and sustainable environment, enjoy economic opportunity under just and fair rules, and are able to engage fully in civic life.

 1. What does the Foundation's State-Level Systemic Change Strategy include?

-We recognize that there are systemic and structural barriers in place, particularly regarding race, that disadvantage some North Carolinians from realizing this vision (stated above), even as they advantage others.
+We recognize that there are systemic and structural barriers in place, particularly regarding race, that disadvantage some North Carolinians, even as they advantage others, making our vision (stated above) more difficult to realize.
 Therefore, the Foundation, consistent with our core values, seeks to partner with others to help change state-level systems in ways that overcome those barriers and thereby help improve the quality of life for all North Carolinians.
 In particular, we believe that working together across issues, approaches, populations, and constituencies is necessary to create lasting systemic change.
 Each organization has a role to play as an agent of change, and it is our collective work and the willingness to work together that helps sustain change.

 Under this area of work, we will support state, regional and local organizations, coalitions, or collaboratives working to achieve systemic change at the state level within and across the following priority areas: